29 August 2019

 On 7 August 2019, the Singapore Ministry of Law announced that the United Nations Convention on International Settlement Agreements Resulting from Mediation, also known as the Singapore Convention on Mediation (“Singapore Convention”), opened for signature in Singapore.
 Forty-six States signed the Singapore Convention on 7 August 2019.
 Singapore, represented by Minister for Home Affairs and Minister for Law K Shanmugam, SC, was the first signatory.
 The United States, China, India and South Korea were also among the 46 States which signed the treaty on 7 August 2019.

 The Singapore Convention on Mediation, the first UN treaty to be named after Singapore, was adopted by consensus at the UN General Assembly on 20 December 2018 which also authorised the signing ceremony of the Convention in Singapore on 7 August 2019.

-The Singapore Convention provides for the cross-border enforcement of mediated settlement agreements, give businesses greater certainty and assurance, and facilitate international trade and commerce.
+The Singapore Convention provides for the cross-border enforcement of mediated settlement agreements, gives businesses greater certainty and assurance, and facilitates international trade and commerce.
 Businesses will benefit from mediation as an additional dispute resolution option to litigation and arbitration in settling cross-border disputes.

 Overview of Singapore Convention

 The Singapore Convention applies to international settlement agreements resulting from mediation, concluded by parties to resolve a commercial dispute.
 Parties to the Singapore Convention will be obliged to enforce such agreements if they meet the following criteria:

 - The settlement agreement is international in that at least two parties have their place of business in different countries or the country where the settlement agreement is to be performed, or the country with which the agreement is most closely connected, is different to the parties’ place of business.